-The students at Princess Margaret School aim to bridge the gender gap in science
+The students at Princess Margaret International School aim to bridge the gender gap in science

 According to UNESCO, less than 30% of the world's scientific researchers are women.
 This figure is akin to that found in most STEM degrees and jobs and has profound implications, both at a societal and educational level.
 Women and girls face several barriers to initiating scientific careers, some acting from an early age and both from family and educational settings.
 The strength of stereotypes makes many girls think in science and technology as masculine fields, which helps create a vicious circle in which science settings become increasingly unattractive for women.
 Even the fear of confirming negative stereotypes can make it difficult for girls to express an interest in science and reduce their motivation.